astronomer/airflow-chart/CONTRIBUTING.md

 - Start a new kind cluster
 - Install Tiller in the kind cluster
 - Deploy Airflow in the kind cluster

+## Testing

+See [tests/README.md](tests/README.md) for instruction on how to write tests for chart changes.